lfoppiano/streamlit-pdf-viewer/README.md

 npm run serve
 ```

-These commands will start the Streamlit application and serve the Node.js component, respectively.
-Ensure you're in the correct directory before running these commands.
+These commands will start the Streamlit application and serve the Node.js component.
+Please make sure you're in the correct directory before running these commands.

 ### Integrate into a streamlit application